mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-Convert user accounts to bots, or convert bots to user accounts.
+Convert user accounts to bots or convert bots to user accounts.

 **Format**